 3. Loan repayment.

 SEC.
 9.05.
 Extraordinary Charges.
-The Board of Directors reserves the right to set special sewer service charges where, in the opinion of the General Manager and/or Board of Directors, a waste discharge strength and loading does not fit into existing rate schedules.
+The District Board reserves the right to set special sewer service charges where, in the opinion of the District Manager and/or District Board , a waste discharge strength and loading does not fit into existing rate schedules.

 SEC.
 9.06.
 Pretreatment Charges and Fees.
-The District may adopt reasonable charges and fees for reimbursement of costs of setting up and operating the District’s pretreatment program.
+The District may adopt reasonable charges and fees for reimbursement of costs of setting up and operating the District’s Pretreatment Program.
 All fees will be based on:

-Fees for Wastewater Discharge Permit applications including the cost of processing such applications;
+Fees for Wastewater Discharge Permit applications including the cost of processing such applications.

-Fees for monitoring, inspection, and surveillance procedures including the cost of collection and analyzing an industrial user’s discharge, and reviewing monitoring reports submitted by the users;
+Fees for monitoring, inspection, and surveillance procedures including the cost of collection and analyzing a commercial or industrial user’s discharge, and reviewing monitoring reports submitted by the users;

-Fees for reviewing and responding to accidental discharge procedures and construction;
+Fees for reviewing and responding to accidental discharge procedures and construction.

-Fees for filing appeals;
+Fees for filing appeals.

-Other fees as the District may deem necessary to carry out the requirements contained in this section.
+Other fees as the District Manager may deem necessary to carry out the requirements contained in the District’s Pretreatment Program and this Ordinance.

 CHAPTER 10 – BILLING AND COLLECTING